 Associate Professor, University of Notre Dame; CEPR Research Affiliate

-Taryn Dinkelman is an Associate Professor in the Economics Department at the University of Notre Dame, a Faculty Research Fellow at the National Bureau of Economic Research and a Research Affiliate at the CEPR and BREAD.
+Taryn Dinkelman is an Associate Professor in the Economics Department at the University of Notre Dame, a Faculty Research Associate at the National Bureau of Economic Research, and a Research Affiliate at the CEPR and BREAD.
 Her research focuses on labour markets in developing countries.
 Specifically, her work highlights the direct and indirect constraints that limit individuals and communities in developing countries from earning higher returns on labor.

 Recent work by Taryn Dinkelman